moccalotto/kaos/_campaign/society.md

 #### Lore Elects

-Lore elects often have a keen sence of logic and epistomoligy.
+Lore elects often have a keen sense of logic and epistemology.
 They not only have a great knowledge, but know how to accumulate more of it.
-They also have a healthy skepticism and exercise critial thinking.
+They also have a healthy skepticism and exercise critical thinking.

-Some Lore Elects are magic users, some are sages and some are even troubardours.
+Some Lore Elects are magic users, some are sages and some are even troubadours.

  - Must help educate citizens in basic language, reading, writing, geography, history and math.
  - Must keep the History of Arion alive.
 (History lessons and/or telling tales).